oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

       For an Oracle RAC instance, also set ENCRYPTION_WALLET_LOCATION in the second Oracle RAC node.

-   3. Create and configure the keystore.
+   b.
+Create and configure the keystore.

-   a.
+   i.
 Connect to the database and create the keystore.

-   Modify the sql to update your ORACLE_HOME before executing.
+   Modify the sql to update your Source Database ORACLE_HOME and your TDE password before executing.
    ```console
    ADMINISTER KEY MANAGEMENT CREATE KEYSTORE '/u01/app/oracle/product/19c/dbhome_1/network/admin' identified by password;
    ```
-   b.
+   ii.
 Open the keystore.

-   For a CDB environment (Source Database in this lab is CDB ), run the following command.
+   For a CDB environment (Source Database in this lab is CDB ), run the following command (ensure to update password).

    ```console
    ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY password container = ALL;